 I often give talks, on technical and political matters.
 You can find most of my presentation slides here.

-I have archived all the course web pages I prepared when teaching at LIPN here, in the hope that they will be useful to others.
+I provide an archive of the course web pages I prepared when teaching at LIPN here, in the hope that they will be useful to others.